You are hereCannabis Light Periods - What do I need to know about marijuana light cycles? (length of sunlight hours each day)

 This is done by changing the plant's light schedule to 12-12, where the weed plants gets 12 hours of light a day and 12 hours of total darkness.

-You'll get the best results if the start and end time for the light is exactly the same each day, which is why most growers end up getting a timer to put their lights on.
+You'll get the best results if the start and end time for the light is exactly the same each day, which is why most growers end up getting a timer to flip their lights on and off, like an automatice light switch.

 I tend to set my timer to shine line from 8pm-8am.
 This gives me time to check on my plants at night when the lights first come on, and I can also check them quickly in the morning before I go to work.
 It also keeps things cooler since the lights go on at night.